BoxuanBobLi/dNdS_tool/README.md

 ---

-# Sequence Processing Script
+# dN/dS Calculation Script

-This Python script processes FASTA files in different ways depending on the selected mode.
-It supports batch processing of large directories, single-file extraction, groupwise organization, and converting FASTA to a more readable format.
+This script calculates **dN/dS (nonsynonymous to synonymous substitution rate) ratios** using codon-aligned FASTA files.
+It supports pairwise and groupwise analyses for evolutionary comparisons.

-## Features
+## Modes

-* **large**: Processes all FASTA files in a given directory and writes each sequence to a separate file.
+* **pairwise**: Computes dN/dS ratios between all pairs of sequences in a codon-aligned FASTA file.
-* **single**: Extracts all records from a single FASTA file, writing each to a separate file using the record ID as the filename.
-* **groupwise**: Groups sequences in a single FASTA file by their prefix and writes grouped files to the output directory.
-* **readable**: Converts a FASTA file into a tab-separated text format (record ID and sequence).
+* **groupwise**: Computes dN/dS ratios between all sequences and a reference sequence (either from a separate file or extracted from a multiple sequence alignment).

 ---